Kazakhstans Tokayev: Once Loyal Protege Tightens Grip - UrduPoint

 Kazakhstan's Tokayev: Once Loyal Protege Tightens Grip

-Few expect surprises in the vast Central Asian country's polls on Sunday, with Tokayev's victory all but a foregone conclusion.
+Tokayev was heading for a landslide victory after Sunday's polls in the Central Asian country, with preliminary results published Monday showing that he had received 81.31 percent of the vote.

-The 69-year-old is facing no real opposition candidates in the former Soviet country where critics are sidelined and all five of his competitors are virtually unknown.
+The 69-year-old faced no real opposition candidates in the former Soviet country where critics are sidelined and all five of his competitors were virtually unknown.

 When he took over in 2019, the veteran diplomat expected to rule in the shadow and at the behest of his predecessor and mentor: Nursultan Nazarbayev, who had ruled since 1991.